Blobless clone

 blobless clones can perform commands like git merge-basegit log, or even git log -- <path> with the same performance as a full clone.

-Commands like git diff or git blame <path> require the contents of the paths to compute diffs, so these will trigger blob downloads the first time they are run.
-However, the good news is that after that you will have those blobs in your repository and do not need to download them a second time.
+Commands like git diff or git blame <path> require the contents of the paths to compute diffs, so these commands trigger blob downloads.
+However, the good news is that after the first run you have those blobs in your local repository and don’t need to download them again.
 Most developers only need to run git blame on a small number of files, so this tradeoff of a slightly slower git blame command is worth the faster clone and fetch times.

 On the other hand, git log -p without a path constraint is risky and could fetch all the blobs in history.